IHE/ITI.NPFS/input/pagecontent/ITI-87.md

   (<https://www.hl7.org/fhir/R4/documentreference.html>) with updated
   metadata.
 The id of the DocumentReference Resource shall be valued with the id of the DocumentReference Resource to be updated;
-  constraints on the DocumentReference Resource are listed in Table 3.87.4.1.2-1.
+  constraints on the DocumentReference Resource are listed in <a href="Table1">Table 3.87.4.1.2-1</a>.

 The File Source shall submit FHIR resources in either XML format or JSON format.
-Values for media-type of the request message are defined in the ITI TF-2x: Appendix Z.6 (currently in the Appendix Z on HL7 FHIR Trial Implementation Supplement)*.*
+Values for media-type of the request message are defined in the [ITI TF-2: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) (currently in the Appendix Z on HL7 FHIR Trial
+Implementation Supplement)*.*

 ###### 3.87.4.2.2.1 Update File Request message example

-For an example of a Update File Request Bundle see <a href="http://build.fhir.org/ig/IHE/ITI.NPFS/branches/master/Bundle-ex-UpdateDocumentBundle.html">http://build.fhir.org/ig/IHE/ITI.NPFS/branches/master/Bundle-ex-UpdateDocumentBundle.html</a>
+For an example of a Update File Request Bundle see <a href="http://build.fhir.org/ig/IHE/ITI.NPFS/branches/master/Bundle-ex-UpdateDocumentBundle.html">Example Bundle: Update Document Bundle</a>

 ##### 3.87.4.2.3 Expected Actions

-The File Manager shall support all the media-type defined in ITI TF-2x:
-Appendix Z.6 (currently in the Appendix Z on HL7 FHIR Trial Implementation Supplement).
+The File Manager shall support all the media-type defined in [ITI TF-2: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) (currently in the Appendix Z on HL7 FHIR Trial
+Implementation Supplement).

-On receipt of the Update File Request, the File Manager shall respond with one of the HTTP codes defined in Section 3.87.4.4.2 Message Semantics.
+On receipt of the Update File Request, the File Manager shall respond with one of the HTTP codes defined in [Section 3.87.4.4.2 Message Semantics](http://build.fhir.org/ig/IHE/ITI.NPFS/branches/master/ITI-87.html#387442-message-semantics).

 The File Manager shall process the Bundle atomically.